Incompleteusern/dotfiles/README.md

 # Applications

 ## Manual
 - Use catpuccin mocha lavender for firefox, vscode, spicetify.
-Add https://github.com/spicetify/spicetify-marketplace
   - TODO automate that shit
 - Use `cups` for printer stuff.
 - Enable firefox hardware acceleration, reopen tabs on close